Grand Duke Konstantin Konstantinovich of Russia: Fate of Konstantin Konstantinovich's family after the Russian Revolution

 The Princes Ioann, Gavriil, Konstantin, and Igor were all arrested after the Bolshevik seizure of power in October 1917.
-Prince Gavriil was kept in Petrograd due to illness, but the other three princes were deported to Alapaevsk, a small town in the Urals.
-There they were imprisoned for some months, together with the Grand Duchess Elizaveta Feodorovna, Grand Duke Sergei Mikhailovich, and Prince Vladimir Paley.
-On the night of 17–18 July 1918 (24 hours after the execution of Nicholas II and his immediate family in Ekaterinburg), the Alapaevsk prisoners were executed by their Bolshevik captors.
-Their bodies were recovered from an abandoned mine shaft by the White Army, and reburied in the Church of the Martyrs near Beijing, China.
+Prince Gavriil was kept in Petrograd due to illness, but the other three princes were deported to Alapayevsk, a small town in the Urals.
+There they were imprisoned for some months, together with Grand Duchess Elizaveta Feodorovna, her companion, nun Barvara Yakovleva, Grand Duke Sergei Mikhailovich, his secretary Fyodor Remez and Prince Vladimir Paley.
+On the night of 17–18 July 1918 (24 hours after the execution of Nicholas II and his immediate family in Ekaterinburg), the Alapayevsk prisoners were executed by their Bolshevik captors.
+Their bodies were recovered from an abandoned mine shaft by the White Army, and reburied in 1920 the Church of the Martyrs near Beijing, China.

 Prince Gavriil was released from prison through the intercession of Maxim Gorki, who had unsuccessfully tried to save several other Romanovs.
-Gavriil and his wife (whom he had married after the Revolution) emigrated and settled in Paris, where Gavriil died in 1955.
+Gavriil and his wife, whom he had married after the Revolution, emigrated and settled in Paris, where Gavriil died in 1955.

 The widowed Princess Tatiana fled to Romania and later to Switzerland with her children.
-She eventually became a nun, and died in Jerusalem in 1979, where she had been Abbess of the Orthodox Mount of Olives Convent.
+She eventually became a nun in 1946, and died in Jerusalem in 1979, where she had been Abbess of the Orthodox Mount of Olives Convent since 1951.